 AANA Code of Ethics

-All forms of advertising are covered by the AANA Code of Ethics (the Code) and the Advertising Standards Bureau (ASB) takes complaints about any gambling advertisement, including online, in an app or on social media.
+All forms of advertising are covered by the AANA Code of Ethics (the Code) and Ad Standards takes complaints about any gambling advertisement, including online, in an app or on social media.
 Advertisers should ensure they do not breach any section of the Code, in particular Section 2.6 which states that Advertising and marketing communications shall not depict material contrary to prevailing community standards on health and safety.
-This is the Section which the Advertising Standards Board generally applies when it considers complaints about gambling advertisements.
+This is the Section which the Ad Standards Community Panel generally applies when it considers complaints about gambling advertisements.

-While the Board cannot look at the placement or frequency of advertisements, it can look at the messages shown in the advertisement.
-In the past the Board has found that advertisements encouraging excessive gambling, or that may make gambling attractive to children, breach the Code on the grounds that it goes against the prevailing community standards around what constitutes safe or responsible gambling.
-Examples of cases that have been considered under the Code include: Tabcorp - 0324/14, Ladbroke - 0355/14, Sportsbet - 0405/14, Tom Waterhouse - 0426/14, Ladbroke - 0443/14, Betfair - 0369/13, Club Eastside - 0348/13, Kidbet - 0376/13, Centrebet - 0149/11; and Kellogg - 0326/10.
+While the Community Panel cannot look at the placement or frequency of advertisements, it can look at the messages shown in the advertisement.
+In the past the Community Panel has found that advertisements encouraging excessive gambling, or that may make gambling attractive to children, breach the Code on the grounds that it goes against the prevailing community standards about what constitutes safe or responsible gambling.

 AANA Wagering Code

-As of 1 July 2016 the Board considers complaints specifically about wagering advertising under the AANA Wagering Advertising & Marketing Communication Code (the Wagering Code).
+As of 1 July 2016 the Community Panel has considered complaints specifically about wagering advertising under the AANA Wagering Advertising & Marketing Communication Code (the Wagering Code).
 The object of this Code is to ensure that advertisers and marketers develop and maintain a high sense of social responsibility in advertising and marketing wagering products in Australia.

 Broadcast Industry Code